Orgosolo mural: Evolution

 The second oil crisis in 1979 once again hit hard in Italy's fragile economy.
 In addition, the domestic political turmoil created high unemployment rate and high inflation.
 Strikes, demonstrations, petitions plagued across the country.
 The country showed signs of recovery around 1983.
 Then, it moved toward a new period of economic expansion.
 The growing economy gave advantages to the government to make improvements.
 More national infrastructure as well as better social health care, education system were built up.
 This improvement also reflected in murals and paintings.
 During this period, some of the murals depicted Sardinian village daily life.
 With the boom of the new economy, people started to look back into their lives with fresh eyes.

-At the same time, mural creators broadened their view alone with the renaissance of global economy.
+At the same time, mural creators broadened their view along with the renaissance of global economy.
 More and more murals related to global political events were produced, such as the Tiananmen Square protests of 1989, Pratobello protest event, protest against G8 in Genoa, the destruction of the twin towers of the World Trade Center in New York City in the September 11 attacks.

 Since the 1990s, with the increase of tourism and the development of international cultural projects, the Orgosolo mural has drawn wide attention from all over the world.
 Organizations such as SCI (Service Civil International) has set up workshops of painting murals in Sardinia.

 Nowadays, the Orgosolo mural is beginning to be recognized as "cultural heritage".
 In 2000, the local government provided millions of lire for the paintings' conservation and restoration.
 Therefore, murals in Sardinia have turned into an intellectual recognition rather than tools of political protest in the olden time.
 Related research by Dr. Francesca Cozzolino in the following paragraph also shows such transformation across different moments.
 Meanwhile, Sardinia has opened a procedure for recognition of the status of works of art for these unique paintings.